 Unfortunately, only number fields can be aggregated so we need to create a scripted field that converts the boolean to a number.

 Click on "scripted fields" tab and on the "Add Scripted Field" button.
 Give your new field a name detected motions seems nice.
-Kibana uses Painless script -that sounds good to my ears-.
+Kibana uses Painless script (you can learn more about this syntax here).
 Go to the "Script" textarea and type:

 Save the new scripted field.
 We just completed the Kibana configuration!